Business Lifestyle Project

-I often get asked to photograph business lifestyle pictures from the same clients that ask me to shoot corporate headshots and for me, it is a seamless transition from one to the other.
-Often we are bouncing back and forth between one genre and the other depending on the client’s scheduling needs.
+I often get asked to photograph business lifestyle images from the same clients who hire me for corporate headshots, and for me, the transition from one genre to the other is seamless.
+Often, we are bouncing back and forth between executive portraits and business portraits, depending on the client’s scheduling needs.

-Business lifestyle photographs are an extension of my photojournalism experience working for magazines like Time, Newsweek, and the New York Times but without the restrictions of photojournalism.
-They need certain kinds of images for marketing and content so we cannot wait around for the decisive moment, so I choreograph when necessary.
+Business lifestyle photography is an extension of my photojournalism experience working for magazines like Time, Newsweek, and The New York Times, but without the restrictions of journalism.
+Corporate clients need certain kinds of images for marketing and internal communications, so instead of waiting endlessly for the decisive moment, I choreograph when necessary.

 “When you learn to trust yourself implicitly, you no longer need to prove something through your art.
 You simply allow it to come out, to be as it is.” -